Configuring Dynamic RADIUS with Azure to Support WPA2-Enterprise

 2. Is Compliant – checks if the device is compliant

-The Lookup Attributes allow you to specify how to map a user’s identity from an Identity Provider to the user in the JoinNow Management Portal.
+The Lookup Attributes allow you to specify how to map a user’s identity from a Core Provider to the user in the JoinNow Management Portal.

 1. Click the Attribute Mapping tab.